-- 133. Concert Band A full band open to all students, the Concert Band rehearses and performs standard repertoire and allows Music Education students to work on secondary instruments and rehearsal techniques.
-It also functions as a pep band for two-three games a semester.
+133. Concert Band - A full band open to all students, the Concert Band rehearses and performs standard repertoire and allows Music Education students to work on secondary instruments and rehearsal techniques.
 The Concert Band is open to community musicians.
 Wind, brass, and percussion Music Education majors are expected to participate every semester starting sophomore year.
 String Education majors are expected to participate starting their junior year.

-One Credit or Zero Credits Southard Both Semesters - 135.
-Jazz Arts Collective The Jazz Arts Collective is the premier large jazz ensemble at Hope College.
+One Credit or Zero Credits Southard Both Semesters

+135. Jazz Arts Collective - The Jazz Arts Collective is the premier large jazz ensemble at Hope College.
 The Collective places a creative focus on ensemble communication and improvisation.
 Comprised of a rhythm section and flexible melodic instrumentation, this select group performs compositions and arrangements from across the full spectrum of music.
 The Collective's repertoire ranges from the great historical jazz composers such as Duke Ellington and Charles Mingus, to works by modern jazz masters like Vince Mendoza, Jim McNeely and John Hollenbeck.
 The group also frequently performs commissions, works by emerging young composers, and originals by Hope College faculty and students.
 The ensemble also collectively reinterprets and re-imagines the music from the 20th century classical repertoire.